Germany's coronavirus situation is dramatic, Merkel says | Health

 Germany's coronavirus situation is dramatic, Merkel says

+Merkel, governing in a caretaker capacity during negotiations to form a coalition government after an election in September, said there needs to be a national effort to get mass distribution of vaccine booster shots underway.
+She also appealed to federal and regional leaders meeting on Thursday to introduce a measure that would trigger tighter restrictions based on the number of infected people who have to go to hospital in a week.

-Germany's coronavirus situation is dramatic, Chancellor Angela Merkel said on Wednesday, calling for a push to distribute booster shots faster and appealing to those sceptical of vaccination to change their minds.
+Germany's coronavirus situation is dramatic, Chancellor Angela Merkel said on Wednesday, calling for a push to distribute booster shots faster and appealing to those skeptical of vaccination to change their minds.

-Earlier on Wednesday, the Robert Koch Institute reported that confirmed cases had increased by 52,826 as the pandemic's fourth wave tightened its grip on Europe.
-"It is not too late to opt for a first vaccine shot," she told a congress of German city mayors.
+Germany reported 52,826 new infections on Wednesday - a jump of a third compared with a week ago and another daily record, while 294 people died, bringing the total to 98,274, as the pandemic's fourth wave tightened its grip on Europe.
+"It is not too late to opt for a first vaccine shot," Merkel told a congress of German city mayors.
 "Everyone who gets vaccinated protects himself and others.
 And if enough people get vaccinated that is the way out of the pandemic."

-She added that there needs to be a "national effort" to get a mass distribution of vaccine booster shots underway since the protection offered by vaccines began to dwindle six months after the second dose.
+Only 68% of people in Europe's most populous country are fully vaccinated - lower than the average in western Europe due to a tradition of vaccine hesitancy, while 5% of the population has had a booster shot.
+Merkel, governing in a caretaker capacity during negotiations to form a coalition government after an election in September, said there needs to be a national effort to get a mass distribution of vaccine booster shots underway.

+She also appealed to federal and regional leaders meeting on Thursday to introduce a measure that would trigger tighter restrictions based on the number of infected people who have to go to the hospital in a week.
+Germany has enough doses for a booster campaign, in part because it has delayed plans to donate vaccines to the COVAX facility that distributes them to poorer countries, Health Minister Jens Spahn said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)